 Part of the beauty of light therapy is its accessibility.
 You can even do light therapy at home.
 There are a wide variety of light therapy products that allow you to easily integrate light therapy sessions into your daily life.
 You can read, write, talk on the phone, use your computer, cook, and more, all while practicing light therapy.

+You can purchase light therapy boxes online and in stores.
+In some cases, they are covered by insurance.
 Light therapy boxes come in all shapes and sizes, including:

 - Tablet-like devices